 Small and easy to hide, the EA8300 Max Stream router can deliver the data at high speeds, but lacks the long range needed in larger homes.
-Still, you can customize Linksys' router to run the way you want it to, making it the best Wi-Fi router around for power users.
+Still, you can customize Linksys' router to run the way you want it to, making it among the best Wi-Fi routers around for power users.
 And at $199, the Max Stream is a relatively inexpensive option for filling an apartment or small house with Wi-Fi.

 Linksys EA8300 Max Stream: Key Specs

 |Number of Antennas/Removable||6/No|